AtelierArith/BlueskyClient.jl/README.md

 ### Error Handling

-Network or protocol failures raise `BlueSkyError`, which exposes the HTTP status, the AT error code (if provided), and the server message.
+Network or protocol failures raise `BlueskyError`, which exposes the HTTP status, the AT error code (if provided), and the server message.
 You can capture it with standard Julia `try`/`catch` blocks to handle authentication failures, rate limiting, etc.

 ## Development Workflow